talmolab/sleap/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~

 After labeling the first frame saving the project, it’s time to label
 more frames.
-Nodes positions will be copied from the instances in the
+Node positions will be copied from the instances in the
 prior labeled frame to increase labeling speed.
 Since you generated a list
 of suggested frames, you can go to the next frame in the labeling set by clicking “**Next**” under the list of suggested frames.